 Rick Rosenthal has failed to go onto any notable career.
 He directed Bad Boys (1983), American Dreamer (1985) and Russkies (1987), none of which set the world on fire, before disappearing into the tv wasteland.
 He later returned to the Michael Meyers/Myers saga to direct Halloween: Resurrection (2002).
 His only other venture into genre territory was an even more ill-advised sequel to a classic – the tv movie The Birds II: Land’s End (1993) – for which he substituted the generic Hollywood pseudonym, Allan Smithee.

 The other Halloween films are:– Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel Halloween II (2009), which very loosely remakes this film.
-Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis..
+Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween (2020)..
 Halloween III: Season of the Witch (1982) was made as part of the series but is unrelated to the Michael Meyers/Myers saga.